patrickward/dotfiles/readme.md

     ./install.sh

-Update the submodules.

-    git submodule init
-    git submodule update

-It creates symlinks for all dotfiles in your home directory.
+This will create symlinks for all dotfiles in your home directory.
 You can safely run this file multiple times to update.

+Install [Vundle](https://github.com/gmarik/vundle) for managing the vim plugins in vimrc.

+    git clone https://github.com/gmarik/vundle.git vim/bundle/vundle

 Included are zsh dotfiles.
 To switch your shell to zsh on OS X or Linux: